Jeimer Candelario Player Props: Nationals vs. Padres

-Jeimer Candelario -- hitting .270 with six doubles, three walks and two RBI in his past 10 games -- will be in action for the Washington Nationals against the San Diego Padres, on June 24 at 8:40 PM ET.
+On Sunday, Jeimer Candelario (.541 slugging percentage in past 10 games, including one home run) and the Washington Nationals face the San Diego Padres, whose starting pitcher will be Seth Lugo.
+First pitch is at 4:10 PM ET.

-In his previous game, he went 1-for-3 with a double against the Padres.
+In his last game, he notched a home run while going 1-for-3 against the Padres.

 Jeimer Candelario Game Info & Props vs. the Padres